sven-m/ns-white-crane-white-belt-tictactoe/BACKLOG.md

   - First player is X
   - The first square played will become an X

-2. Player X can win
+2. Player X can win with a vertical line
   - Players' turns must alternate
   - A vertical line of 3 Xs is a win for player X

+3. Player O can win with a horizontal line
+  - A horizontal line of 3 Os is a win for player O